photoprism/photoprism-docs/docs/user-guide/index.md

 !!! note ""
     Please don't use GitHub Issues if you have a [general question](https://github.com/photoprism/photoprism/discussions), need help, or an issue has not (yet) been clearly identified.
-Before reporting a bug, try to [determine the cause of your problem](../getting-started/troubleshooting/index.md).
-    Thank you! 💐